OpenNMT/OpenNMT-tf/docs/v2_transition.md

 OpenNMT-tf 2.0 is using the newly introduced [graph rewriter](https://github.com/tensorflow/tensorflow/pull/26342) to automatically convert parts of the graph from *float32* to *float16*.

 Variables are casted on the fly and checkpoints no longer need to be converted for inference or to continue training in *float32*.
-This means mixed precision is no longer an property of the model but should be enabled on the command line instead, e.g.:
+This means mixed precision is no longer a property of the model but should be enabled on the command line instead, e.g.:

 ```bash
 onmt-main --model_type Transformer --config data.yml --auto_config --mixed_precision train